 - Take meat and cheese mixture and gently stuff into shells.
 Line a large baking pan or two smaller baking pans (freeze one!) with shells.

-- Cover shells with tomato sauce.
+- Cover shells with marinara sauce.
 Top with slices of fresh mozzarella.
 Bake at 375˚ for about 20-25 minutes or until cheese is melted and sauce it bubbling in the center.
 Garnish with fresh parsley before serving.